maxhbr/LDBcollector/md/GPL-2.0-only.md

 General Comments
 ----------------

+-   “Strong copyleft licenses require you to share both the licensed software (like the weak copyleft licenses, and larger programs that you build with the licensed software, when you give copies to others.” (source: [BlueOak License List](https://blueoakcouncil.org/copyleft "BlueOak License List"))

 -   “This is the last version of the GPL text as published by the FSF.
     This variation was published around about the time of the FSF released the GPL 3 in July 2007.